DragnaCarta/Curse-of-Strahd-Reloaded/Act IV - Secrets of the Ancient/Arc S - A Sword of Sunlight.md

 > If the players ask “Heinrich" whether he will allow them to depart in peace, he promises that he “shall allow them to depart the temple with their belongings unmolested."
 If the players instead ask permission to keep any items they find, he smoothly promises to make “reasonable efforts" to negotiate the terms of any such exchange before they depart—"subject, of course, to reasonable disclosures of the item’s nature and value."

 > [!info]+ **Neferon's Eye**
-> Through the use of his truesight and *dimension door*, Neferon has deciphered the spellbooks held in <span class="citation">X30.
-Preserved Library (p.
+> Through the use of his truesight and *dimension door*, Neferon has deciphered the spellbooks held in <span class="citation"><a href="https://www.dndbeyond.com/sources/dnd/cos/the-amber-temple#X30PreservedLibrary">X30.
+Preserved Library</a> (p.
 189)</span>, and so replaced his *banishment* spell (which he has correctly deduced won’t work in Barovia—especially after it failed to banish the death slaad to its home plane of Limbo) with the *arcane eye* spell.
 >
-> If he sees or hears the players enter <span class="citation">X15.
-Southwest Annex (p.
-186)</span>, <span class="citation">X14.
-North Staircase (p.
+> If he sees or hears the players enter <span class="citation"><a href="https://www.dndbeyond.com/sources/dnd/cos/the-amber-temple#X15SouthwestAnnex">X15.
+Southwest Annex</a> (p.
+186)</span>, <span class="citation"><a href="https://www.dndbeyond.com/sources/dnd/cos/the-amber-temple#X14NorthStaircase">X14.
+North Staircase</a> (p.
 186)</span>, or any area within [[#S3.
 Catacombs]], [[#S6.
 Amber Vaults]], or [[#S7.
 Archmage’s Quarters]], Neferon casts *arcane eye* to follow them, taking careful note of their strengths, weaknesses, capabilities, interests, and discoveries.
 (Given his Intelligence score of 20, +7 bonus to Perception checks, and +11 bonus to Insight checks, Neferon is able to use his *arcane eye* to read lips, and can therefore “hear" the players’ spoken words if the *arcane eye* can see their lips.)
 Neferon renews the spell as-needed, but doesn’t renew it while the players are resting, or if he has only one 4th-level spell slot remaining.

 > [!lore]+ **Neferon's Arrival**
 > A native of the plane of Gehenna, home of the yugoloths, Neferon was whisked away to Barovia by the Mists ten days before the players’ arrival at the Amber Temple as he sought to travel from Gehenna to Avernus for a potential business deal.
 Irritated at the detour, but determined to seek opportunities in this new realm, Neferon swiftly moved to explore his surroundings, learn about its inhabitants, and loot any of its knowledge, riches, and magic for himself.
 >
 > Neferon navigated the Amber Temple with ease, mentally documenting each vestige, treasure, and relic he came across.
-With his *dimension door*, no door was locked to him; with his *truesight*, no book in <span class="citation">X30.
-Preserved Library (p.
+With his *dimension door*, no door was locked to him; with his *truesight*, no book in <span class="citation"><a href="https://www.dndbeyond.com/sources/dnd/cos/the-amber-temple#X30PreservedLibrary">X30.
+Preserved Library</a> (p.
 189)</span> was blank to him.
-He chose to lair in in <span class="citation">X5a.
-God of Secrets (p.
+He chose to lair in in <span class="citation"><a href="https://www.dndbeyond.com/sources/dnd/cos/the-amber-temple#X5aGodofSecrets">X5a.
+God of Secrets</a> (p.
 184)</span>, recognizing its tactical advantages, and spent a full night casting a ritual that cloaked its head in magical darkness.
 >
 > Although the **flameskulls** proved suspicious of his presence at first, Neferon used his silver tongue (and *detect thoughts* spell) to convince them that he was Patrina’s inheritor, sent to reclaim the temple in her name after centuries of abandonment.
 He informed them solemnly that she had passed away some years after befriending him, and presented a *minor illusion* copy of her “last will and testament," which stated:
 >